theerincollins/word_counter/README.md

 User inputs a test word and a phrase of words.
 The method will output text with information pertaining to the frequency of the test word in the input phrase.

+The method removes any non letters from both strings and makes them lowercase.
+Then the method splits the input phrase into an array and compares each word to the test word.
+If any of the words in the input phrase are equal to the test word, the frequency value increases by 1.

 Author: Erin Collins
 Date: April 24, 2015